 - Honesty Ensures a Safe Treatment: The Graston Technique isn't suitable for everyone, especially those with certain circulatory issues or unhealed injuries.
 Always share your complete medical history with your provider to confirm it's the right choice for you.

-What Is the Graston Technique?
+So, What Is the Graston Technique?

 If you're dealing with chronic pain or stiffness from an old injury, you may have heard of the Graston Technique.
 At its core, it’s a specialized form of massage that uses smooth, stainless-steel instruments to help your practitioner find and treat soft tissue problems.
 It falls under a category of treatment called instrument-assisted soft tissue mobilization, or IASTM for short.